Aim of the course

-The F.R.
-Leavis Society – named after the celebrated critic and Perse alumnus, holds weekly seminars to encourage interdisciplinary thought across the arts and humanities.
+The department holds weekly seminars to encourage interdisciplinary thought across the arts and humanities.
 Discussion topics have included the author’s identity crisis, aesthetics and criticism, and romanticism.

 Our Sixth Form Reading Group meets to discuss and debate a wide range of literature with like-minded individuals.

-We prepare and enter students for external public speaking and debating events, competitions and workshops including Debating Matters, The English-Speaking Union (two age categories), the Rotary ‘Youth Speaks’ competition (three age categories), the Cambridge Union Society, and the Oxford Union.
+We prepare and enter students for external public speaking and debating events, competitions and workshops, including Debating Matters, the English-Speaking Union ‘Mace’, Rotary ‘Youth Speaks’, Cambridge Union and Oxford Union competitions.

 External challenges our pupils enjoy include:

-- The Rotary (Cambridgeshire) and Cambridge University colleges essay competitions
+- The Rotary (Cambridgeshire) and University of Cambridge colleges essay competitions

 - The Betty Haigh Shakespeare Prize

-- Poetry Now, Poetry Live, Poetry by Heart, Foyle Young Poet of the Year, the National Poetry Competition
+- Poetry Now, Poetry Live, Poetry by Heart, Foyle Young Poet of the Year and the National Poetry Competition

 Two written exams and a piece of non-examined assessment submitted at the end of the Upper Sixth.